ooni/netx/README.md

 https://godoc.org/github.com/ooni/netx)

-Implements `net.Dialer` and `net.Resolver` replacements that saves the timing and results of network events.
+Implements `net.Dialer` and `net.Resolver` replacements that saves the timing and the details of network events.

 ### Other packages